Current PhD students

 Michal continues to be interested in the Global South, but also in the drivers of coercive behavior, and influence of domestic politics on foreign policy.

 Michal’s research had been funded with a grant by the NWO, the Dutch Science Association.
 He defended his PhD in September 2014.
-He has been Max Weber Fellow at the European University Institute, Florence, Italy in 2014/15, and he now holds a position as Assistant Professor of International Relations (with tenure) at the Department of Public Administration and Sociology, Erasmus University Rotterdam.
+He has been Max Weber Fellow at the European University Institute, Florence, Italy in 2014/15, Since 2022 he is full professor of international relations at the Department of Public Administration and Sociology, Erasmus University Rotterdam.

 More about Michal can be found here.